-Beyond that wrinkle, one thing you may notice when you read the equal protection materials is that, after an initial burst of concern with racial equality in the 1870s, they turn away from serious consideration of race for decades, and toward the meaning of "equal protection" in other contexts.
+Beyond that wrinkle, one thing you may notice when you start to learn about equal protection is that, after an initial burst of concern with racial equality in the 1870s, the Court turned away from serious consideration of race for decades, and toward the meaning of "equal protection" in other contexts.
 As you think about the Court's consideration of equal protection in those other contexts, consider the interpretive difficulty inherent in the phrase "the equal protection of the laws."
 What does that guarantee require?
 What does it mean to treat persons equally?
 Can courts competently decide when treating two groups differently violates equal protection, or when, instead, such differential treatment (for example, different tax rates for different types of income) is appropriate?
 Part IV considers these questions as applied to a variety of government classifications.
+Like the due process materials in Part III, the equal protection materials are presented in similarly roughly chronological manner.